marclou/stripe-sub/README.md

 # ShipFast — Javascript

-Hey maker, it's Marc from [ShipFast](https://shipfa.st/docs) 👋
+Hey maker 👋 it's Marc from [ShipFast](https://shipfa.st/docs).
 Let's get your startup off the ground, FAST ⚡️

-**🔔 Watch/Star the repo to be notified when updates are pushed**
+<sub>**Watch/Star the repo to be notified when updates are pushed**</sub>

 ## Get Started

-1. Clone the repo and run your local server: [Get Started](https://shipfa.st/docs) in the documentation will guide you 🗺️
+1. Follow the [Get Started Tutorial](https://shipfa.st/docs) to clone the repo and run your local server 💻

+<sub>**Looking for the /pages router version?** Use this [documentation](https://shipfa.st/docs-old) instead</sub>

-2. Start building: Follow [this tutorial](https://shipfa.st/docs/tutorials/ship-in-5-minutes) to ship your first product in 5 minutes ⚡️
+2. Follow the [Ship In 5 Minutes Tutorial](https://shipfa.st/docs/tutorials/ship-in-5-minutes) to learn the foundation and ship your app quickly ⚡️

 ## Links